-The original chair, I did for my client’s sun room and absolutely love it.
-Here it is:
+The original chair, I did for my client’s sun room and love it as is.

 Then, I published it on Facebook and the folks at CR Laine and lot of other people loved it too.
 The fabric is Windsor Smith’s for Kravet Malu Ikat in lemon drop.
 I had it backed with this heavy backing, so it’s really durable.
 The chairs arrived about 3 weeks ago and I absolutely loved the shape, style AND fabric, except in my not that big living room, it looked too intense, AND summery, so I thought… hmmmm… what if I could tone them down?
 So, I did some research and came up with many blogs about people who had actually PAINTED their furniture using many different types of paint.
 So, I researched that too and then I remembered that I had some craft paint and a matte glazing medium to thin it out… and I thought… what the hell… let me experiment on some of the fabric I had left over.
 After I did that, I then, gingerly tried it on the decking under the seat cushion because if I hated it, I could just cover it back up with the seat cushion and no one would ever know.